Plenary Council Facilitator

 Sr Alice Sullivan was Parish Pastoral Associate at St Mary’s Parish in Mudgee and believes in the triple connectedness of Parish, School and family.
 She has encouraged many members of the Parish to become more involved in its various activities, which she has initiated.

 What are we welcoming people to?
 How do we welcome?
 How do we assess our current approaches?
 Who and what are we missing?
 Communities recognise the importance of welcome and hospitality but how can we significantly enhance our approaches – online and face-to-face – and shift our culture of welcome?
 In this workshop we explore best practice for the whole of your community, highlight some great practical approaches, and draw upon Pope Francis’ Art of Accompaniment as the foundation for enhancing our art of welcome.
 Be our guest at this workshop!

-Richard is the Director of Pastoral Planning in Parramatta Diocese.
+Richard is a Consultant in the Catholic Church of Australia.
 In this role he accompanies communities in envisioning, engaging and empowering approaches.
 Richard is the co-chair of the Pastoral Ministry Network and chair of the Mission Planners Network of Oceania.
 He has previously worked as a pastoral associate, adult faith educator, and in his parish provides adult support to Antioch Youth Ministry.
 Richard possesses a great passion for our church, and recognises that how we welcome and what we are welcoming people to is a vital aspect of being Alive in the Spirit.